just1jp/Production/README.md

 #PalFinder

-App that alows you to see your friends on Google Map message them in real time.
+App that alows you to see your friends on Google Map and message them in real time.

 ##Getting started: